 A lack of clarity can bring out the worst in all of us.
 But we don’t have to operate this way.
 We still have a choice in the midst of a lack of clarity.

 Ask questions, and truly listen to the answers.
 Create as much clarity as you can in your position.
 Have face to face conversations.
 Pull people together for group conversations.
-If necessary, write a group email, but keep it short, simple, to the point and all about the process (more to come on writing emails like this).
+If necessary, write a group email, but keep it short, simple, to the point, and all about the process (more to come on writing emails like this).

-If a lack of clarity has stirred up frustration or tension for you personally, then avoid handling necessary conversations with texting (passive aggressive) or emailing.
+If a lack of clarity has stirred up frustration or tension for you personally, then avoid handling necessary conversations with texting (passive-aggressive) or emailing.
 Instead, go straight to that person and say something like, “Hey, help me understand where you’re coming from with this decision?”
 Or “Help me understand the situation.”
 Help me understand is the *magic* phrase for creating clarity.
-And know this: you will not be able to change your organization, or your leaders.
+And know this: you will not be able to change your organization or your leaders.
 But you can change how you and your team respond to a lack of clarity—by creating clarity.

 3. LACK OF COMMUNITY

 Sometimes we treat our working environments like one of the original reality TV shows, SURVIVOR.
 We build alliances and yet see everyone as a potential opponent.
 We say one thing then turn around and do another.
 We are out to win the elusive prize regardless of who we have to run over in the meantime with our words, our actions, our decisions.
-And we do this as individuals, as teams, as departments or ministry areas when there is a lack of community across the organization.
+And we do this as individuals, as teams, as departments, or ministry areas when there is a lack of community across the organization.

 If building community in the workplace is part of your work responsibilities, then step up.
-Don't wait for the perfect time, the optimal plan or the "right" people.
+Don’t wait for the perfect time, the optimal plan, or the “right” people.
 Do the best with what you’ve been given to build community and start right now.
-And if it's not part of your responsibilities, do what you can to champion and support your coworkers and build community with them.
+And if it’s not part of your responsibilities, do what you can to champion and support your coworkers and build community with them.

 Make it a point to get to know your coworkers and their stories.
-Knowing each other's stories builds a community of understanding, grace and trust.
-Challenge your team to get to know some new people in the office outside of your particular area (here's a great opportunity to model this).
+Knowing each other’s stories builds a community of understanding, grace, and trust.
+Challenge your team to get to know some new people in the office outside of your particular area (here’s a great opportunity to model this).

-Recognize that you have the opportunity to influence community even when you haven’t been given the authority to create community.
+Recognize that you have the opportunity to influence the community even when you haven’t been given the authority to create the community.
 And remember, you can’t be all things to all people, and that’s okay.
 You do you—and encourage community the best way you know how—and then champion others doing the same thing in their own way.